OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 03 - Run in Copilot.md

 See if this last one also locates any of the documents you uploaded to your OneDrive.

 As you're testing, watch the log messages within your application.
 You should be able to see when Copilot calls your plugin.
-For example, after requesting "discounted seafood items", Copilot issued this query using the "discountSearch" command.
+For example, after requesting "discounted seafood items", Copilot issued this query using the `discountSearch` command.

 ![Log file shows a discount search for seafood](./images/03-02a-Query-Log1.png)